Botanical Ingredient

 Salvia officinalis

-Sage is one of the pillars of European herbal medicine, with a name derived from the Latin 'salvere' — to be saved or to heal.
-Its leaves are rich in rosmarinic acid, carnosic acid, thujone, and camphor — compounds that produce powerful anti-inflammatory, antioxidant, antimicrobial, and astringent effects.
-Sage has been used continuously in Western herbalism for over 2,000 years and was considered so valuable in medieval Europe that the saying went: 'Why should a man die whilst sage grows in his garden?'
+Sage is one of the pillars of European herbalism, with a name derived from the Latin 'salvere' — to be saved or to heal.
+Its leaves are rich in rosmarinic acid, carnosic acid, thujone, and camphor — compounds that contribute to its powerful aromatic character and skin-conditioning qualities.
+Sage has been valued continuously in Western herbalism for over 2,000 years and was considered so important in medieval Europe that the saying went: 'Why should a man die whilst sage grows in his garden?'

 Traditional Uses